-It’s a very distinct ’60s look.
+It’s a very distinctive ’60s look.
 If you can make it work, kudos and let us know; when it’s done right, it’s done very right:

-- White single-breasted 1-button ventless dinner jacket with narrow self-faced shawl lapels, open breast pocket, straight flapped hip pockets, and 2-button cuffs
+- White single-breasted single-button dinner jacket with narrow self-faced shawl lapels, open breast pocket, straight flapped hip pockets, 2-button cuffs, and ventless back

-- Black trousers with open side pockets and cuffed bottoms
+- Black formal trousers with side pockets and plain-hemmed bottoms

-- White tuxedo shirt with turndown collars, narrow pleats, and French cuffs
+- White tuxedo shirt with point collar, narrow pleats, and double/French cuffs

 - Black thin bowtie